Garrett Mitchell Player Props: Brewers vs. Mariners

 Garrett Mitchell At The Plate

-- Mitchell is hitting .286 with a double, a triple, three home runs and four walks.
+- Mitchell is batting .278 with a double, a triple, three home runs and four walks.

-- He ranks 63rd in batting average, 93rd in on base percentage, and 43rd in slugging among the qualified hitters in MLB.

-- He has hit a home run in two of 14 games played this year, and in 5.7% of his plate appearances.
+- In 15 games played this season, he has gone deep in two of them.

-- Mitchell has driven in a run in four games this season (28.6%), including two games with multiple runs batted in.
+- In four games this season (26.7%), Mitchell has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.